 - You don’t have to do everything they suggest, but do realize if all your Beta Readers are saying the same thing that you need to re-examine the work.

 - After handing off your work, start on a different project to stay busy.

 Stress as a Writer: Working with an Editor

 If you plan on publishing, you must work with an editor that has real editing experience.
-No matter how much you think you’ve reviewed your book there are still issues with typos, grammar, continuity, or other tweaks that need to be done so the work is understandable to hundreds and thousands of readers coming from different levels of knowledge and education.
+No matter how much you think you’ve reviewed your book, there are still issues with typos, grammar, continuity, or other tweaks that need to be done so that the work is understandable to hundreds and thousands of readers coming from different levels of knowledge and education.

 On every Byrd Nash book I’ve had an editor, and while some reviews have listed typos as an issue, trust me – that book was seen by at least 6 pairs of eyes and those typos still got past us!

 It’s a fact of life there will be typos or grammar mistakes.
 The best thing you can do is reduce the likelihood of how many are there.
 The only way to do this is to hire an editor.